BrisbaneSilicon/BRS-100-GW1NR9/README.md

 ## Program

 After building the BRS-100-GW1NR9 firmware you are ready to program it to the board!
-It is worth noting that this stage also programs the internal non-volatile bitstream flash, so your firmware will auto-load after baord power on! <br><br>After plugging the board into your PC via the USB-C cable, simply perform the following:
+It is worth noting that this stage also programs the internal non-volatile bitstream flash, so your firmware will auto-load after board power on! <br><br>After plugging the board into your PC via the USB-C cable, simply perform the following:

 ### Linux